JonasRieger/upi/README.md

 * [tmT](https://github.com/Docma-TU/tmT) to read the raw XML files of the articles and create the ``textmeta`` objects of the corpus.
 * [tosca](https://github.com/Docma-TU/tosca) to manage and manipulate the corpora to a structure requested by ``ldaPrototype`` and to plot the corpora.
 * [ldaPrototype](https://github.com/JonasRieger/ldaPrototype) to determine a prototype from a number of runs of Latent Dirichlet Allocation.
+* [ldaGibbs](https://github.com/JonasRieger/ldaGibbs) to model Latent Dirichlet Allocations with a subset of articles assignments fixed.
 * [tm](https://CRAN.R-project.org/package=tm) to preprocess the text data.
 * [data.table](https://github.com/Rdatatable/data.table) to manage data tables.
 * [lubridate](https://lubridate.tidyverse.org/) to handle dates.